Harvard Rescinds Offer To Parkland Survivor After Discovery Of Racist Comments

 I have some thoughts.
 Here’s what happened.

-Kashuv said on Twitter that he replied with an apology in which he stated, "I bore no racial animus," but that the context was "a group of adolescents trying to use the worst words and say the most insane things imaginable."
+Kashuv said on Twitter that he replied with an apology in which he stated, "I bore no racial animus" and that "the context was a group of adolescents trying to use the worst words and say the most insane things imaginable."
 But in a second letter dated June 3, Fitzsimmons said that the admissions committee had voted to rescind his admission, citing "maturity and moral character."

-Colleges have long standing, if rarely used, policies of revoking admissions offers if a student is found to have engaged in questionable conduct.
+Colleges have long-standing, if rarely used, policies of revoking admissions offers if a student is found to have engaged in questionable conduct.
 In fact, in 2017 a group of 10 students had their Harvard admissions revoked, also for offensive online posts.

-Rachael Dane, a spokesperson for Harvard, told NPR that the university does not comment publicly on the admissions status of individual applicants, and added that the college reserves the right to withdraw an offer of admission under several conditions including, "If an admitted student engages or has engaged in behavior that brings into question their honesty, maturity or moral character."
+Rachael Dane, a spokesperson for Harvard, told NPR that the university does not comment publicly on the admissions status of individual applicants and added that the university reserves the right to withdraw an offer of admission under several conditions, including "if an admitted student engages or has engaged in behavior that brings into question their honesty, maturity or moral character."

 Kashuv and Turning Point USA